migramirez2/Harmony-ONE/progress/frank-egloff.md

 2024-04-02 Tue: Fixed the new command logic and the [minimum balance](https://github.com/harmony-one/HarmonyOneBot/pull/361) to use llmsBot models.
 Also, fixed the token counter for Anthropopic stream completions.
 Found the problem with the group whitelisting not working.
 Finally, fixing an issue with Chromadb that affects PDF/URL handling.

 2024-04-01 Mon: Added conversation per model discrimination on [Harmony1Bot](https://github.com/harmony-one/HarmonyOneBot/pull/360) (deployed to harmony1bot).
 Now, you can have one conversation per model.
 Also added the /o command to work with the opus model.
 Finally, worked on team reviews.

 ---
+**2024 Q1 Review (12 hours)**

+I added Harmony1Bot features: OpenAI's DALL-E 3, Vision command, and various models from Claude and Vertex.
+I implemented code snippets support, an Inscription lottery, voice command functionality, and fixed payment logic while upgrading the bot's performance and stream completion.
+Additionally, I made notable contributions to Harmony-llm-api by adding endpoints for Whisper, Anthropic, PDF inquiry, and Gemini, along with implementing streaming logic.

+I contributed to the 1.country project by adding Inscription image rendering for Telegram's Image subscriptions.
+For the Social Map project, I implemented Whisper logic, added a markers endpoint, refactored the codebase with TypeScript, and improved the app's styling and state management.
+Lastly, I made enhancements to the Human Protocol project (h.country) by optimizing the Welcome and UserPage route components and improving the app's overall logic.

+In optimizing harmony1bot performance, I tackled various technical challenges with targeted features.
+This included efficiently implementing an image generation queue to handle multiple DALL-E 3 requests and resolving prompt interpretation errors.
+I also enhanced stream completion for Anthropics and Vertex models, improving user experience by reducing response times.
+Additionally, integrating voice-command functionality streamlined user interactions, with features such as command reuse improving overall usability and user experience.

+---
 2024-03-29 Fri: Day off